Argentina Data Privacy

 For example, ISO 27018 is the first International code of practice that focuses on protection of personal data in the cloud.
 It is based on ISO information security standard 27002 and provides implementation guidance on ISO 27002 controls applicable to Personally Identifiable Information (PII) processed by public cloud service providers.
 This demonstrates to customers that AWS has a system of controls in place that specifically address the privacy protection of their content.

-These comprehensive AWS technical and organizational measures are consistent with the goals of the PDPA, and Disposition 11/2006 under the PDPA, to protect personal data.
+These comprehensive AWS technical and organizational measures are consistent with the goals of the PDPL, and Resolution 47 under the PDPL, to protect personal data.
 Customers using AWS services maintain control over their content and are responsible for implementing additional security measures based on their specific needs, including content classification, encryption, access management and security credentials.

-As AWS does not have visibility into or knowledge of what customers are uploading onto its network, including whether or not that data is deemed subject to the Privacy Act, customers are ultimately responsible for their own compliance with the Privacy Act and related regulations.
-The content on this page supplements the existing Data Privacy resources to help you align your requirements with the AWS Shared Responsibility Model when you store and process personal data using AWS services.
+As AWS does not have meaningful visibility as to what type of content the customers choose to store in AWS, including whether or not that data is deemed subject to the PDPL, customers are ultimately responsible for their own compliance with the PDPL and related regulations.
+The content on this page supplements the existing Data Privacy resources to help you align your requirements with the AWS Shared Responsibility Model when you process personal data in international data centers.

 What is the customer’s role in securing their content?